 Fortunately, there are measures your bank or credit union can take to fight back against ACH fraud.
 By taking the following steps, financial institutions can prevent ACH scams:

-- Educate account holders about the dangers of ACH fraud.
+Educate bank account holders about the dangers of ACH fraud.

-- Immediately notify account holders of any suspicious account activity.
+Immediately notify bank account holders of any suspicious account activity.